 - Bamboo cooking skewers (approximately 10 inches long)

-- Cooking oil
+- Cooking oil or dish soap

 - Sharpie pen